antonioavelar/EventLoop/README.md

 # EventLoop
-This is an event loop example, wich helps understand the flow of the event loop in Node.js
+This is an event loop example, that helps to understand the flow of the event loop in Node.js